-If you've ever read the magnificent Joe Posnanski (and if you haven't, what are you waiting for?), you're probably familiar with his patented movie rating scale.
+If you've ever read Joe Posnanski (and if you haven't, what are you waiting for?), you're probably familiar with his patented movie rating scale.
 The first time I read about it, I was blown away - the concept is so simple and elegant, yet it captures the intricacies of expectations and how they influence our final opinions of movies, books, beers, musics, video games, first dates, and yes, baseball players.
 Let's take the M. Night Shyamalan film "Lady in the Water" for example.
 If you rented the movie after watching "The Sixth Sense", you'd obviously have high expectations for the film - maybe a 3 1/2 to 4 star rating.
 And well, it turns out the movie was nothing like what you were expecting; it wasn't a thriller or suspense story, but more something like a fairy tale for kids.
 To you, the movie was a flop - a one star movie in the end.
 Four stars minus one star gives you a negative overall movie experience.

 But suppose you entered watching that same movie with different expectations.
 I'd watched little Shyamalan before watching "Lady in the Water", and I'd heard from other that the movie was a disappointment.
 I was expecting something like a 1/2 star performance, but hey, the girlfriend wanted to watch it so we did.
 I wasn't expecting a thriller or suspense movie, so the movie struck me as actually quite fun.
 I'd rank it a two-ish star movie in the end, giving me a positive movie experience.
 My expectations were lower than the quality I received, so it made the movie fun to watch.